Common Noise by Random Measures: Constructing Mean-Field Equilibria for Competitive Investment and Hedging: MFE of auxiliary game and proof of main theorem

-\begin{proof} We show this by first proving a one-to-one correspondence between the McKean-Vlasov JBSDE \eqref{CharFBSDE} and an auxiliary JBSDE \eqref{auxiliaryJBSDE} with bounded terminal condition using the linear dependence on $X$ in the terminal condition of the McKean-Vlasov JBSDE \eqref{CharFBSDE} and then solving the auxiliary JBSDE \eqref{auxiliaryJBSDE}.
+\begin{proof} To begin, we prove a one-to-one relation between the McKean-Vlasov JBSDE \eqref{CharFBSDE} and an auxiliary JBSDE \eqref{auxiliaryJBSDE} with bounded terminal condition, by using the linear dependence on $X$ in the terminal condition of the McKean-Vlasov JBSDE \eqref{CharFBSDE}.
+Afterwards we show that the auxiliary JBSDE \eqref{auxiliaryJBSDE} has a unique trivial solution, which leads to the desired explicit representation \eqref{MKVJBSDEReprPiThetaB} of the unique solution to the McKean-Vlasov JBSDE \eqref{CharFBSDE}.